Most problems and errors you encounter while using Oxygen can be solved using this troubleshooting guide.

 Improperly coded or misconfigured plugins, especially misconfigured caching plugins, can break Oxygen and your website.

-Disable all active plugins on your site except for Oxygen, and check to see if the problem is solved.
+To run a plugin conflict test, disable all active plugins on your site except for Oxygen, and check to see if the problem is solved.

 Check Your Error Log File

 If you get an error message in Oxygen, check your server's error_log file for an error message that is logged at the same time you see the error message in Oxygen.

 Your web hosting provider can assist you with reading the error_log file.

 Many times this error will have meaningful information about the cause of the problem.

 Ensure a Modern PHP Version